Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Diseases caused by Chlamydia pneumoniae.
-Antibodies of IgG and IgM to Chlamydia pneumoniae
+IgG and IgM antibodies to Chlamydia pneumoniae

-Chlamydia pneumoniae causes a human respiratory tract infection.
-In most cases (in 70% of infected) the infection is asymptomatic, in other cases - according to the variant of nasopharyngeal and pneumonic forms of lesions.
-The duration of the incubation period is quite long (it is not exactly established).
+Chlamydia pneumoniaecauses respiratory tract damage in humans.
+In most cases (70% of those infected), the infection is asymptomatic, in other cases - according to the nasopharyngeal and pneumonic forms of lesions.
+The duration of the incubation period is quite long (not precisely established).
 Asymptomatic carriage can last up to 1 year or more, which in some cases leads to the appearance of relapses and exacerbations of chronic asthmatic bronchitis, bronchial asthma, chronic obstructive pulmonary disease.
-After the disappearance of clinical signs of an acute disease, Chlamydia pneumoniae can be isolated by culture from nasopharyngeal washings even after 12 months.
+After the disappearance of clinical signs of acute disease, Chlamydia pneumoniae can be isolated by the culture method from nasopharyngeal washes even after 12 months.
 Pneumonia caused by Chlamydia pneumoniae does not have pathognomonic symptoms.
-Often observed cases with a heavy and stubborn current.
+Cases with a severe and persistent course are often observed.

-Diagnosis of infections caused by Chlamydia pneumoniae causes certain difficulties, primarily related to the lack of simple and reliable laboratory methods for detection of intracellular parasites and features of the immune response of the patient's organism to the pathogen.
+Diagnosis of infections caused by Chlamydia pneumoniae causes certain difficulties, primarily related to the lack of simple and reliable laboratory methods for detecting intracellular parasites and the characteristics of the patient's immune response to the pathogen.

-Any infection caused by parasites of the genus Chlamydia, is accompanied by the rapid formation of antibodies to the lipoprosaccharide antigen, which is rodospecific for all parasites, they can be detected by the methods of microimmunofluorescence and ELISA.
+Any infection caused by parasites of the genus Chlamydia is accompanied by the rapid formation of antibodies to the genus-specific lipopolysaccharide antigen for all parasites; they can be detected by microimmunofluorescence and ELISA methods.

-Any serological study conducted without the simultaneous use of PCR, as well as in the absence of paired sera, is retrospective, not diagnostic.
+Any serological test performed without the simultaneous use of PCR, as well as in the absence of paired sera, is retrospective and not diagnostic in nature.